hotwebmatter/esteemed-screening-d8/README.md

 * Use BLT to run tests on their code.
 [README-BLT](./README-BLT.md)

-## Local dev preview environment
+## Screening preview environment

-* Forthcoming: local dev preview, possible deploy to screening environment.
+* Forthcoming: possible deploy to screening environment online (not a priority).